euwbah/musescore-xen-tuner/README.md

 `tune.qml`:

-1. Parse tuning text annotation to construct a 'tuning system'.
+1. Parse tuning text annotation to construct the 'TuningConfig`.
 2. Using key signature annotations, implicit & explicit accidentals, calculate the effective accidental applied on to a note.
 Explicit > implicit > key signature.
 3. Calculate cents interval (from tuning note) of the original 12edo note.
-4. Calculate cents interval (from tuning note) of the note with the effective accidental applied.
+4. Look up the `TuningConfig` for cents interval (from tuning note) for microtonal tuning.
 5. Subtract the xen tuning cents from the original cents to get the cents offset.
 6. Apply cents offset.

 `up/down.qml`:

-1. Parse tuning text annotation to construct a 'tuning system'.
+1. Parse tuning text annotation to construct the `TuningConfig`.
-2. Exhaust all permutations of accidentals & nominals and sort in order of ascending pitch (in cents)
-3. Some permutations may exceed the range of the equave, and they should be wrapped around modulo the equave.
-These equave-wrapped spellings should have a flag attributed to them to signify how many equaves up/down it has been transposed.
-4. If two notes differ by less than some threshold interval (e.g. 0.01 cents), group them together as enharmonic equivalents.
-5. The resulting memoized structure is called `tuningTable` and should be a list of lists of triples.
-Each triple contains a `NoteName` data structure, cents offset, and equave offset.
-Each list of triples represent enharmonic spellings of one distinct pitch.
-6. The lists of tuple-pairs in the `tuningTable` is indexed two-ways in order of increasing pitch.
-7. The up/down operation should move the current selected note(s) stepwise to the nearest `NoteName` in the `tuningTable` that is **not** enharmonically equivalent.
+2. The up/down operation should move the current selected note(s) stepwise to the nearest `XenNote` in the `TuningConfig` that is **not** enharmonically equivalent.
 It should also choose the enharmonic spelling with the minimal number of required explicit accidentals.
-8. Run through a series of checks:
+3. Run through a series of checks:
    - If the newly adjusted note has a side-effect of adjusting the effective accidental of a succeeding note/grace note, apply the effective accidental of the succeeding note as explicit accidental(s), **before** the current note is adjusted.
    - If the newly adjusted note has a side-effect of making explicit accidentals of a succeeding note/grace redundant, remove the explicit accidental(s) of the succeeding note.
    - If the newly adjusted note agrees with the prior effective accidental context, then simply remove explicit accidentals of the current note.
-9. Finally, apply/remove explicit accidentals as needed on the adjusted note.
+4. Finally, apply/remove explicit accidentals as needed on the adjusted note.
-10. Apply the same method as `tune.qml` to tune the newly adjusted note.
+5. Apply the same method as `tune.qml` to tune the newly adjusted note.

 In some edge cases, the newly adjusted note may cause succeeding notes to sound off-pitch (because of how symbolic accidentals allow standard accidental pitch offsets to pass through). **Recommend the user to always manually run `tune.qml` on the whole score after moving notes around.**

 `enharmonic.qml`:

-1. Repeat steps 1-6 of `up/down.qml`.
+1. Parse tuning text annotation to construct the `TuningConfig`.
-2. All enharmonically equivalent spellings are grouped together in the `tuningTable`.
-One at a time, for each note in the selection, construct a lookup table mapping the note's enharmonic `NoteName`s to an index indexed by the order of appearance in the `tuningTable`.
+2. All enharmonically equivalent spellings are indexed/logically grouped together in the `TuningConfig`.
 3. Cycle enharmonic spellings by index using the lookup table.

 No checks on subsequent notes are needed because enharmonically equivalent notes/accidentals should always result in the same pitch.